I

 Impact on Relationships

-• Communication challenges: people with BPD often struggle to express their emotions in a balanced manner, which makes it challenging for the other person to understand and give an appropriate response
+• Communication challenges: People with BPD often struggle to express their emotions in a balanced manner, which makes it challenging for the other person to understand and give an appropriate response.

-• Unstable relationships: the shifts in perspective lead to challenging relationships as friends, family members or partners find it difficult to predict the reactions and behaviours of the person with BPD
+• Unstable relationships: The shifts in perspective lead to challenging relationships as friends, family members or partners find it difficult to predict the reactions and behaviours of the person with BPD.

-• Emotionally exhausted: the surrounding circle of people may experience emotional exhaustion due to the unpredictable nature of the BPD-splitting episodes
+• Emotionally exhausted: The surrounding circle of people may experience emotional exhaustion due to the unpredictable nature of the BPD-splitting episodes.

-• Frequent breakups and reconciliations: most romantic relationships are affected by the shifts between devaluation and idealisation.
-This pattern can be challenging for both parties and lead to frequent breakups and reconciliations
+• Frequent breakups and reconciliations: Most romantic relationships are affected by the shifts between devaluation and idealisation.
+This pattern can be challenging for both parties and lead to frequent breakups and reconciliations.

-• Isolation: people with BPD splitting often feel alone and isolated and feel as if others around them do not understand their emotional pain
+• Isolation: People with BPD splitting often feel alone and isolated, and feel as if others around them do not understand their emotional pain.

 Splitting in borderline personality disorder usually reflects intense emotional challenges and requires acceptance, compassion and understanding.
-For people who experience BPD splitting, creating a caring and supportive environment plays a key role in the recovery process.
+For people who experience BPD splitting, creating a caring and supportive environment plays a key role in the recovery process. ss.

 Coping Strategies